oasis-tcs/openc2-jadn/jadn-v1.1.md

 The 13 extra bytes used to format a 4 byte IP address as a dotted quad are useful for display purposes, but provide no information to the receiving application.
-Field names and enumerated strings selected from a dozen possibliities convey less than four *bits* of information, while the strings themselves may be half a dozen to hundreds of *bytes* of data.
+Field names and enumerated strings selected from a dozen possibilities convey less than four *bits* of information, while the strings themselves may be half a dozen to hundreds of *bytes* of data.
 By distinguishing information from data, information modeling is key to effectively using both binary data formats such as Protobuf and CBOR and text formats such as XML and JSON.